Are Spicy Foods Good for You: The Oral Health Benefits of Hot Peppers

 Nutrients in Hot Peppers Are Good for Your Mouth

 Chili peppers are rich in vitamins, minerals and antioxidants.
-Specifically, chilis contain Vitamin A, which protects your bones and teeth.
+Specifically, chilis contains Vitamin A, which protects your bones and teeth.
 Vitamin A also helps reduce inflammation and infection in the tissues of your gums.
 Some other beneficial vitamins include:

 • Vitamin K1: Essential for healthy bones and kidneys